 Selling a home in NY state and making sure that everything flows smoothly requires knowledge and experience.
-Failure to disclose properly or not drafting the correct paperwork can cause the deal to go sour, and may cause you, the seller, to be put in a disadvantage.
-A proper real estate attorney NYC will explain to you the entire process of selling a home in NY and what to expect.
+Failure to disclose properly or not drafting the correct paperwork can cause the deal to go sour and may cause you, the seller, to be put in a disadvantage.
+A proper real estate attorney in NYC will explain to you the entire process of selling a home in NY and what to expect.

-In addition, a real estate attorney NYC will discuss in detail with you who the actual owners of the property are, as reflected on the recent deed, purchase price, down payments, personal property to be excluded from the sale, along with time frames and contingencies of the sale.
+In addition, a real estate attorney in NYC will discuss in detail with you who the actual owners of the property are, as reflected on the recent deed, purchase price, down payments, personal property to be excluded from the sale, along with time frames and contingencies of the sale.

-A real estate attorney NYC should also advise you about the different ways to list your home and the listing requirements.
+A real estate attorney in NYC should also advise you about the different ways to list your home and the listing requirements.
 When consulting with your attorney, you’ll want to make sure the listing agreement addresses the commission that you (the seller) will pay, the type of listing, the duration of the listing, the list price, the property included (or not) in the sale, and the duties and obligations of the seller and real estate agent in regards to the listing.